-Please refer to the offering circular dated 21 January 2022 (the "Offering Circular") and the pricing supplement relating to the issue of the Notes dated 24 January 2022 (the "Pricing Supplement") appended herein.
-As disclosed in the Offering Circular and the Pricing Supplement, the Notes are intended for professional investors (as defined in Chapter 37 of the Listing Rules on the Hong Kong Stock Exchange) only and have been listed on the Hong Kong Stock Exchange on that basis.
+Please refer to the offering circular dated 21 January 2022 (the "Offering Circular") appended herein in relation to the update of the Programme.
+As disclosed in the Offering Circular, the notes to be issued under the Programme were intended for debt issues to professional investors (as defined in Chapter 37 of the Listing Rules on the Hong Kong Stock Exchange) only and will be listed on the Hong Kong Stock Exchange on that basis.

-The Offering Circular and the Pricing Supplement do not constitute a prospectus, notice, circular, brochure or advertisement offering to sell any securities to the public in any jurisdiction, nor is it an invitation to the public to make offers to subscribe for or purchase any securities, nor is it circulated to invite offers by the public to subscribe for or purchase any securities.
+The Offering Circular does not constitute a prospectus, notice, circular, brochure or advertisement offering to sell any securities to the public in any jurisdiction, nor is it an invitation to the public to make offers to subscribe for or purchase any securities, nor is it circulated to invite offers by the public to subscribe for or purchase any securities.

-The Offering Circular and the Pricing Supplement must not be regarded as an inducement to subscribe for or purchase any securities of the Issuer or the Guarantor, and no such inducement is intended.
-No investment decision should be made based on the information contained in the Offering Circular and the Pricing Supplement.
+The Offering Circular must not be regarded as an inducement to subscribe for or purchase any securities of the Issuer or Guarantor, and no such inducement is intended.
+No investment decision should be made based on the information contained in the Offering Circular.

-Hong Kong, 31 January 2022
+Hong Kong, 24 January 2022